 Homeschooling Resources and Information

 Homeschooling can offer an individualized approach to education.
-This allows you and your student to find the plan that works best your students needs.
-For families with children with disabilities, homeschooling can provide the flexibility, personalized instruction, and supported learning environment that can help your student succeed.
+This allows your student to find the plan that works best for their student’s needs.
+For families with children with disabilities, homeschooling can provide flexibility, personalized instruction, and a supported learning environment that can help your student succeed.

 In Washington State, homeschooling is covered under the Home-Based Instruction Law.
 This means that Washington state law recognizes homeschooling and provides specific requirements.

-In Washington State, a child must be enrolled in a school or homeschool on their 8th birthday.
+In Washington State, a child must be enrolled in a school or homeschooled by their 8th birthday.
 To homeschool, you must qualify, declare intent, begin to cover 11 subjects, test or assess annually, and keep records.
-To learn more about the requirements visit https://washhomeschool. org/resources/homeschool-law/.
+To learn more about the requirements visit https://washhomeschool.org/resources/homeschool-law/.

-Students with disabilities can still receive some services if homeschooled.
+Homeschooled students with disabilities can still receive some services if homeschooled.
 If your student is homeschooled, you can request ancillary services (PT, OT, ST).
-If you apply for these services, your student will need to continue an IEP with a team at your local district.
+If you request these services, your student will need to have a current IEP within the school/school district.
 The district may offer special education services on a limited basis or provide accommodations that are compatible with homeschooling.

 More Resources Homeschooling Law and Requirements: